 |O2||Full balance remaining on Device Plan (O2 Refresh)

-You can find out the exact cancellation fee that applies to your contract by texting INFO to 85075.
-Alternatively, read on for more information on how the early exit fee is calculated on each network.
+You can find out the exact cancellation fee that applies on your plan by texting INFO to 85075.
+Alternatively, read on for more information about how the early exit fee is calculated on each network.

 Early Termination Fees: By Network

 The exact fee you’ll pay for ending your contract early will depend on the amount of time remaining on your contract.
-It will also vary on a network-by-network basis, depending on the discounts they’re able to offer.
+It also varies on a network-by-network basis, depending on the discounts they’re able to offer.

-On BT Mobile, you’ll pay an early termination fee if you’re ending your contract early during the minimum initial term.
+On BT Mobile, you’ll need to pay an early termination fee if you’re ending your contract early during the minimum initial contract period.
 This is described in clauses 14 to 18 of the BT Mobile consumer terms and conditions.

-On EE, you’ll need to pay a Remaining Contract Charge (early termination charge) when ending your contract during the minimum initial term.
-This is set at around 80% of the remaining monthly charges over your minimum initial term.
+On EE, you’ll need to pay a Remaining Contract Charge (early termination charge) when you end your contract during the minimum initial term.
+This is set at 96% of the remaining charges over your minimum initial term.

-The following example calculation is given on the EE website:
+The following calculation is given as an example on the EE website:

-If you’re cancelling your EE contract outside the minimum initial term, a 30 day notice period will apply for standard cancellations.
-You’ll be charged the full monthly fee for another 30 days after requesting your cancellation (EE calls this a “Notice Period Charge”).
+If you’re cancelling your EE contract outside of the minimum initial term, a 30 day notice period will apply for standard cancellations.
+You’ll be charged the full monthly fee for this 30 day period (EE calls this a “Notice Period Charge”).

 You can cancel your EE contract by calling 150 or submitting your request online.

-On giffgaff, there are no early termination fees as you’re not tied in to any contracts (you can simply change your goodybag or cancel it at any time).
-Any credit that you’ve added to your account is non-refundable so you should use it up before leaving for another network.
+On giffgaff, there are no early termination fees as you’re not tied in to a contract.
+You can simply change your goodybag or cancel the automatic renewal at any time.
+Any credit that you’ve already added to your account is non-refundable so you should try to use it up before you leave for another network.

-If you’ve purchased a handset from the giffgaff phone store, you can continue paying for this on a separate agreement even if you don’t continue using your giffgaff SIM card.
-This is because the handset repayment plan is provided by RateSetter as opposed to giffgaff – read our full review of the giffgaff phone store for more information.
+If you’ve purchased a handset from the giffgaff phone store, you can continue paying for this on a separate agreement even when you stop using your giffgaff SIM card.
+This is because the handset repayment plan is provided on a separate agreement through Klarna.

-An estimated early cancellation fee is available in the iD Mobile account area.
+An estimate of your early cancellation fee is available in the iD Mobile account area.

-If you’re a customer on O2 Refresh, you can leave at any time by paying off the remaining balance on your Device Plan.
-There are no early termination fees applying to your Airtime Plan.
+If you’re a customer on O2 Refresh, you can leave at any time by paying off the remaining balance on your device plan.
+There are no early termination fees applying to the airtime element of your plan.

-If you’re on a non-O2 Refresh contract (which will probably be the case if you joined O2 through a third-party retailer like the Carphone Warehouse), you’ll need to pay an early termination charge which is 83.3% of the remaining monthly payments over your minimum initial term.
-This is because O2 removes VAT on the early termination charge.
+If you’re on a standard contract (including O2’s SIM-only plans and any handset plans that are taken through a third-party retailer), you’ll need to pay an early termination charge.
+This is 96% of the remaining monthly payments over your minimum initial term.

 The following example calculation is given on the O2 website:

-On Sky Mobile, you’ll need to pay an early termination charge when cancelling your mobile contract before the end of the minimum term.
+On Sky Mobile, you’ll need to pay an early termination charge if you cancel your mobile contract early before the end of the minimum term.
 This is calculated based on the number of months remaining in your minimum contract term.
 You’ll get a discount on your remaining monthly payments (typically around 25-50% off the original monthly amount).

-You can reduce your early termination fees by changing to a different plan and removing optional extras.
-For instance, you could downgrade to a cheaper plan before requesting cancellation.
+You can reduce your early termination charge by switching to a different plan and removing any optional extras before you cancel.
+For instance, you can downgrade to a cheaper plan before requesting cancellation.
 For more information, see Sky’s webpage on changing your Mix.

 If you’re cancelling your contract early on Tesco Mobile, you’ll need to pay an Early Termination Charge.